negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

         draw_module_hyperparameter_info=False,
         graph_name='graph0_evo')

-We see that we start with the initial graph with no hyperparameters specified (i.e., no hyperparameters have been assigned a value), and progressively, one by one, each hyperparameter is assigned a value.
 We ask the reader to pay attention to how the edges connecting hyperparameters to modules change with each transition.

-This graph defining a search space is still very simple.
-The functionality to visualize the transitions between graphs will become more insightful once we start using more complex search space operators.
+This search space is very simple.
+This functionality is more insightful for more complex search spaces.

 Sharing hyperparameters across modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the previous search space, the hyperparameter values were chosen independently for each of the layers.
 If we wished to tie hyperparameters across different parts of the search space, e.g., use the same nonlinearity for all modules, we would have to instantiate a single hyperparameter and use it in multiple places.
 Adapting the first search space to reflect this change is straightforward.

 .. code:: python